maidell/42-Basecamp_Realoaded/README.md

 # 42SP
-My work as a cadet in 42 São Paulo
+My work as a cadet in 42 São Paulo.